 V. Collecting data and analyzing a hypothesis

-The point of creating an minimum viable product is to collect user feedback, analyze this data and finally act on it through future product iterations.
+The point of minimum viable product development is to collect user feedback, analyze this data and finally act on it through future product iterations.
 As your prototype becomes stable enough to be put into the hands of real users, you must also have the necessary data collection channels and tools in place.

 To identify your key audience and focus on their needs as accurately as possible, you will need to measure their demographic (age, gender, location, etc.) and behavioral data (device usage, interests, preferences and such).